fred1268/okapi/README.md

 okapi is a program allowing you to test your APIs by using tests files and test cases, pretty much like the `go test` command with table-driven tests. okapi will iterate on all `.test.json` files in the specified directory and runs every test case containted within the files, sequentially or in parallel.

-The result of each test case is then compared to the expected result (both the HTTP Response Status Code, as well as the payload).
+The response of each test case is then compared to the expected response (both the HTTP Response Status Code, as well as the payload).
 Success or failure are reported.

 ## Setup